ethan-l-chen-24/HomeMade-Search-Engine/querier/IMPLEMENTATION.md

     3. return
 5. if it makes it this far, it is the smallest item and should be placed at the end of the list

+### AND and OR

+It is very important to note that my `andSequence` method returns a new counterset while my `orSequence` method does not.
+This was a deliberate implementation choice, as I realized that there is no reason to deal with the extra time of creating a new counterset for OR and looping through both sets - instead, you can simply loop through one set and add the corresponding scores of the other in one go.
+However, for the AND, you have to create a new set.
+Although we could reasonably find the "minimum" between two sets in one loop, there is no way to delete specific counter nodes in our countersets.
+The best we can do is set the score to 0, but then we will ultimately print out many documents with a score of 0, which we should not do.
+Thus, AND creates a new counterset and returns it while OR alters one of the existing sets.

 ### Functions